cfosprof/reading-notes/401/prep.md

 ![](../assets/Pasted%20image%2020230416142045.png)

 ## Submitting Your Work

-Capture screenshots of your code and its output.
-Consolidate them into a folder and submit it into the Canvas assignment designated for the Java Tutorial prework.

-Capture screenshots of you debugging your code.
-Write something offering your own definitions and explanations for each of these debugging concepts:

 Breakpoint
 Defines what point you want to stop the program and begin walking through what happens during each of the following steps.